craddis1/CosmoWAP/docs/source/forecast.rst

 .. note::

-   For sampling over cosmology we recommend using the CosmoPower extension to speed up computing the powerspectrum.
+   For sampling over cosmology we recommend using the CosmoPower extension.
 See :doc:`install` for setup instructions.

 .. code-block:: python